 eSports are huge right now, and it’s easy to understand why as there’s genuinely something for everyone.
 Maybe you love strategy and puzzle games, outthinking your opponent and playing all the best moves.
 Or maybe fighting games float your boat, utilizing items and combos to deal dazzling damage to your opponent.
 Or maybe you just love shooting everything in sight and the sound of a successfully placed grenade is sweet music to your ears.
-Whatever it is that entices you, eSports covers it and we’ve come up with a list of all the games people are talking about right now.
+Whatever it is that entices you, eSports covers it and we’ve come up with a list of all the games and games promo code people are talking about right now.

 League of Legends

 Already a giant in its own right, League of Legends really comes into its own in multiplayer mode.
 With its 2016 World Championship tournament attracting nearly 60 million viewers (more than the NBA final of that year), it’s safe to say there’s big money in League, and this reflects in the odds online.
 A battle arena game, it combines strategy with fighting which makes for a very popular combo.

 This battle arena game rakes in eight times fewer players each month than LoL, however DOTA 2 receives the highest number of viewers in the world per tournament of any eSport.
 The top 50 eSports players in the world are all DOTA players, making it a very lucrative sport to be good at..
 It’s confusing and frustrating which is why it’s so popular, as it makes it all the more rewarding when you get a win.